koendv/bmp/README.md

 The debugger supports semihosting.
 Semihosting print output is to the micropython console, and semihosting keyboard input  is from the micropython console.
 Semihosting file i/o is to the micropython file system.
 If you plan on writing large files, choose a debugger board with a micro-sd card.

 Semihosting calls run in the debugger probe itself.
 Some semihosting calls are implemented in micropython.
-Should you wish to customize these system calls, edit `extmod/blackmagic/modules/common/semihosting.py`.
+Should you wish to customize these system calls, edit source file `semihosting.py`.

 Semihosting is initialized by putting `semihosting.init()` in `main.py`.